tilburgsciencehub/website/content/topics/Collect-store/data-collection/surveys/qualtrics-exporting-data.md

 When writing a thesis, a paper, or conducting market research, surveys are among the most frequently used and reliable alternatives to pre-existing datasets.
 [Qualtrics](https://www.qualtrics.com) allows one to create professional surveys to obtain data from respondents.
 Being able to integrate such results with statistical software is crucial for performing more advanced data analysis and gaining relevant insights.

-Among the `advantages` of surveys are the ability to:
+Among the advantages of surveys are the ability to:
 * target a specific population;
 * tailor questions to one's exact research needs;
 * generate data that would not otherwise exist for novel research ideas.

-In terms of `drawbacks`, surveys often suffer from the following issues:
+In terms of drawbacks, surveys often suffer from the following issues:
 * limited generalizability to the entire population due to potential biases that can affect the data;
 * difficult to design optimally;
 * despite the substantial amount of work required, lower rigor when compared to pre-existing datasets.